unitaryfund/mitiq/CONTRIBUTING.md

 This command will use `pip` to read the requirements contained in `requirements.txt` and `development_requirements.txt`

 ### Adding tests
-If you add new features to a function or class, it is strongly encouraged to add tests for such function.
+If you add new features to a function or class, it is strongly encouraged to add tests for such object.
 Mitiq uses a nested structure for packaging tests in directories named `tests` at the same level of each module.

 ### Updating the documentation
-Follow the guidelines in the Contributing to docs [file](docs/README-docs.md), which include updating the API-doc list of modules and wiriting examples in the users guide.
+Follow the guidelines in the Contributing to docs [instructions](docs/build/read_README-docs.rst) (look here on [GitHub](https://github.com/unitaryfund/mitiq/blob/master/docs/README-docs.md)), which include guidelines about updating the API-doc list of modules and writing examples in the users guide.

 ### Checking local tests
 You can check that tests run with `pytest`.
 The `test_build.sh` file contains some bash commands to automate all tests.
 If you added new test packages, add them there too, so that they will be tested also in continuous integration.
 To test this run from root